envicutor/documentation/related_work.rst

 Resque workers (Judge0)
 =======================

 Judge0 makes use of task queues and workers that pull tasks from these queues using Resque :cite:`resque-homepage`.
 It provides a way to configure the number of workers that can run concurrently :cite:`judge0-workers`.
-Such approach helps in scalability since workers can distributed across multiple machines.
+Such approach helps in scalability since workers can be distributed across multiple machines.

-Tokio Semaphore and RwLock (Envicutor)
+Tokio's Semaphore and RwLock (Envicutor)
 ======================================

 Envicutor makes use of the Semaphore :cite:`tokio-semaphore` and RwLock :cite:`tokio-rwlock` objects in Rust's asynchronous runtime: Tokio :cite:`tokio-homepage`.
 These primitives help manage concurrent access to resources and ensure safety through Rust's ownership system and compile-time checks.